 Stealing is a serious breach of the community standards because it destroys trust.
 Possession of stolen goods or the unauthorized use of University keys, Campus vehicles and equipment, and use of other individual's motor vehicles, credit cards, calling cards, University letterhead, or identification can be considered stealing.

-Sanction Range: Restitution to Dismissal
+Sanction Range: Restitution to Dismissal of any materials (such as cutting out articles from newspapers, software on computers, etc.) is considered a Community Code Violation.
+Each violation may be reported to the Community Honor Committee for action.

-Unauthorized Removal or Destruction of Materials from Campus Resources
+Unauthorized Removal or Destruction of Materials from Campus Resources Removing materials from any University Resource without checking them out and/or mutilation